 The Museo Nacional de Antropología in Mexico City isn’t just a museum; it’s a gateway to the heart and soul of Mexico’s history, culture, and identity.

-Located in the vibrant Chapultepec Park, this world-renowned museum houses one of the globe’s most impressive collections of pre-Columbian artifacts and ethnographic treasures.
+Located in the vibrant Chapultepec Park, this renowned museum houses one of the globe’s most impressive collections of pre-Columbian artifacts and ethnographic treasures.

 From the indigenous heritage of the country to the ingenious creations of the great Mesoamerican civilizations, it’s all here.

-For visitors, the free English-language walking tours provide a deeper appreciation of this stunning collection, so plan your visit to coincide with these for an enriched experience!
+For visitors, the free English language walking tours offer a deeper appreciation of this stunning collection, so plan your visit to coincide with them for an enriched experience.

 To help you make the most of your trip, we’ve curated the top ten treasures you should see in this iconic museum.